vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

   - name: StockInfoPowerBI.pbix
     url: /assets/2025-04-18/StockInfoPowerBI.pbix
 ---
-The Peakboard Hub is not only for box administration tasks.
+Peakboard Hub is not only for Box-related administration tasks.
 It's often used to store data.
 Whenever data is stored, data analysis is around the corner.
-That's our topic today.
-We will discuss how to use Power BI to consume data that is stored in the Peakboard Hub.
+That's our topic for today.
+We will discuss how to use Power BI to consume data that's stored inside Peakboard Hub.

-As requirement we need to understand some basics around the Peakboard Hub API, especially how to get an API key, how to authenticate against the API backend, receive an access token and then do the actual call.
-These basics are explained in the article [Cracking the code - Part I - Getting started with Peakboard Hub API](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html).
+Before reading this article, you need to understand the basics of the Peakboard Hub API, especially the following:
+* How to get an API key.
+* How to authenticate against the API backend.
+* How to receive an access token.
+* How to make the actual API call.

+These basics are explained in our [Peakboard Hub getting started article](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html).

-The sample list we're using in today's article is the stockinfo table as shown in the screenshot.
-It contains three useful columns.
-The Power BI solution we're discussing and building is very generic.
-We can use it and just exchange the name of the table and then it will run with any other table completely genericly.
+The example list we'll use in today's article is called StockInfo, as shown in the following screenshot.
+It contains three useful columns: `MaterialNo`, `Quantity`, and `Locked`.

+The Power BI solution we will build is generic.
+You can take our finished command, change the name of the table, and it'll work perfectly with any other table.

 ![image](/assets/2025-04-18/010.png)

-## Set up Power BI table
+## Set up the Power BI table

-In Power BI we create a new table with a blank query.
+In Power BI, we create a new table with a blank query:

 ![image](/assets/2025-04-18/020.png)

-In the query we can switch to the advanced editor for the editing the underlying command.
-This script contains exactly one command that must be modfied for the API call.
-If you're not familiar with these Power BI M queries, here's a [perfect video](https://www.youtube.com/watch?v=N8qYRSqRz84&ab_channel=DhruvinShah) that explains the concept of M queries.
+In the query, we switch to the advanced editor in order to edit the underlying command.
+This script contains exactly one command that must be modified for the API call.
+If you're not familiar with these Power BI M queries, see this [video about M queries](https://www.youtube.com/watch?v=N8qYRSqRz84&ab_channel=DhruvinShah).

 ![image](/assets/2025-04-18/030.png)

-Our final command basically consists of 3 parts:
+The command we are building will consist of 3 steps:

-1. Turning the API key into an access token
+1. Turn the API key into an access token.
-2. Get the list table data as JSON string
+2. Get the list table data as a JSON string.
-3. process the JSON string into a useful table
+3. Turn the JSON string into a table.

+We will discuss each of the 3 parts separately.

 ![image](/assets/2025-04-18/040.png)

-We will discuss these 3 parts separately.

-## Turning the API key into an access token
+## Turn the API key into an access token

 {% highlight text %}
 url = "https://api.peakboard.com/public-api/v1/auth/token",